henrymarsom/henrymarsom.github.io/projects/FRC.md

   <h1 class="project-detail-title">First Robotics Competition (FRC) Projects</h1>
   <p class="project-detail-subtitle">
-    A collection of the designs and subsystems that I led during my time on my FRC team
+    A collection of the designs and subsystems that I led during my time on 1678 Citrus Circuits
   </p>

   <!-- Section 1 -->